si88har1h/si88har1h/README.md

 ### 💫 About Me:
 I am a front-end dev looking to create the most awesome and eye pleasing designs.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I love coffee and love making things 😁
+I love coffee and  creating things 😁

 ## 🌐 Socials: